Fenetmeng/-Dorm-Maintenance-Request-and-Tracking-System/README.md

 # -Dorm-Maintenance-Request-and-Tracking-System
                                                 Project Description

 This project is a dorm maintenance management system that allows users to report maintenance issues and track their status.
 The system includes authentication, role-based authorization, and two main business features: maintenance requests and assignment management.
 It follows a layered architecture and uses a REST API for communication between frontend and backend.
+It also has an additional feature mainly a maintenance feedback and rating that edits, updates, submit, and rates the maintenance service.

                    Team Members
            Full Name 	        ID